Lipogram: History

 There is also a long tradition of vocalic lipograms, in which a vowel (or vowels) is omitted.
 This tends to be the most difficult form of the lipogram.
 This practice was developed mainly in Spain by the Portuguese author Alonso de Alcala y Herrera who published an octavo entitled Varios efectos de amor, en cinco novelas exemplares, y nuevo artificio para escribir prosa y versos sin una de las letras vocales.
 From Spain, the method moved into France and England.

 One of the most remarkable examples of a lipogram is Ernest Vincent Wright's novel Gadsby (1939), which has over 50,000 words but not a single letter E. Wright's self-imposed rule prohibited such common English words as the and he, plurals ending in -es, past tenses ending in -ed, and even abbreviations like Mr. (since it is short for Mister) or Rob (for Robert).
 Yet the narration flows fairly smoothly, and the book was praised by critics for its literary merits.

 Wright was motivated to write Gadsby by an earlier four-stanza lipogrammatic poem of another author.

 Even earlier, Spanish playwright Enrique Jardiel Poncela published five short stories between 1926 and 1927, each one omitting a vowel; the best known are "El Chofer Nuevo" ("The new Driver"), without the letter A, and "Un marido sin vocación" ("A Vocationless Husband"), without the E.

 Interest in lipograms was rekindled by Georges Perec's novel La Disparition (1969) (openly inspired by Wright's Gadsby) and its English translation A Void by Gilbert Adair.
 Both works are missing the letter E, which is the most common letter in French as well as in English.
-A Spanish translation instead omits the letter A, the second most common letter in that language.
-Perec subsequently wrote Les revenentes (1972), a novel that uses no vowels except for E. Perec was a member of Oulipo, a group of French authors who adopted a variety of constraints in their work.
+A Turkish translation is likewise missing the letter E, while the Spanish translation instead omits the letter A, the second most common letter in that language.
+Perec subsequently wrote Les Revenentes (1972), a novel that uses no vowels except for E. Perec was a member of Oulipo, a group of French authors who adopted a variety of constraints in their work.
 La Disparition is, to date, the longest lipogram in existence.

 Analysing lipograms

 Lipograms are sometimes dismissed by academia.
 "Literary history seems deliberately to ignore writing as practice, as work, as play".

 In his book Rethinking Writing, Roy Harris notes that without the ability to analyse language, the lipogram would be unable to exist.
 He argues that "the lipogram would be inconceivable unless there were writing systems based on fixed inventories of graphic units, and unless it were possible to classify written texts on the base of the presence or absence of one of those units irrespective of any phonetic value it might have or any function in the script".
-He then continues on to argue that as the Greeks were able to invent this system of writing as they had a concept of literary notation.
+He argues that as the Greeks were able to invent this system of writing as they had a concept of literary notation.
 Harris then argues that the proof of this knowledge is found in the Greek invention of "a literate game which consists, essentially, in superimposing the structure of a notation on the structure of texts".